-We want to enhance the scholarly perceptions of our college by pulling together the 5 Units of Fine Arts and Communication to develop relevant and applicable research outcomes.
+We want to enhance the scholarly perceptions of our University by pulling together every creative, applied, and theory focused faculty member to develop relevant and applicable research outcomes.

-This weekend will methodically move participants through the processes of brainstorming, creating and decision-making with an end product of research that focuses on community.
+This weekend will methodically move participants through the processes of brainstorming, creating, and decision-making with an end product of research that focuses on positively impacting communities.

 - Creative Exercises